Patrick Leahy: Later career (2009–2023)

 In October 2018, Leahy, along with Senate Foreign Relations Committee Chairman Bob Corker, ranking Democrat on the Foreign Relations Committee Bob Menendez, and Lindsey Graham, sent President Trump a letter requesting that he begin an investigation of the disappearance of Saudi journalist Jamal Khashoggi, under the Global Magnitsky Human Rights Accountability Act.
 The letter asked Trump to report the findings within 120 days, along with a decision on whether to impose sanctions on those found responsible.
 Later that month, Leahy was one of eight senators to sign a letter to Director of National Intelligence Dan Coats requesting a classified briefing on what the American intelligence community knew about threats to Khashoggi, so that the senators may fulfill their "oversight obligation" as members of Congress.
 In March 2019, Leahy was one of nine Democratic senators to sign a letter to Salman of Saudi Arabia requesting the release of human rights lawyer Waleed Abu al-Khair and writer Raif Badawi, women's rights activists Loujain al-Hathloul and Samar Badawi, and Dr. Walid Fitaih.
 The senators wrote, "Not only have reputable international organizations detailed the arbitrary detention of peaceful activists and dissidents without trial for long periods, but the systematic discrimination against women, religious minorities and mistreatment of migrant workers and others has also been well-documented."

 In December 2018, after United States Secretary of State Mike Pompeo announced the Trump administration would suspend its obligations in the Intermediate-Range Nuclear Forces Treaty in 60 days, if Russia continued to violate the treaty, Leahy was one of 26 senators to sign a letter expressing concern over the administration's "now abandoning generations of bipartisan U.S. leadership around the paired goals of reducing the global role and number of nuclear weapons and ensuring strategic stability with America's nuclear-armed adversaries" and calling on President Trump to continue arms negotiations.

 After Minnesota Representative Rick Nolan retired from Congress in 2019, Leahy became the only remaining Watergate baby in Congress.

 Leahy endorsed fellow Vermont Senator Bernie Sanders's 2020 presidential campaign.

 In May 2021, POLITICO reported that Leahy was "leaning toward [running for a ninth term]" and asking his Senate colleagues for support.
 On November 15, 2021, Leahy announced that he was not running for a ninth term.
-Upon the death of Representative Don Young on March 18, 2022, Leahy became the longest-serving current member of Congress.
+Upon the death of Representative Don Young on March 18, 2022, Leahy and Chuck Grassley became the longest-serving current members of Congress.
+(Note: Grassley served in the House from 1975–1981, and in the Senate beginning in 1981.)
 Leahy's last term ended in January 2023, and he was succeeded by Peter Welch; he was the last United States senator to have served in the 1970s.
-(Note: Chuck Grassley and Ed Markey, whose senate service continued after Leahy's, were members of the U.S. House in the 1970s.)
+(Note: Chuck Grassley and Ed Markey, whose Senate service continued after Leahy's, were members of the U.S. House in the 1970s.)
+He was also the last Senator to have served from the presidency of Gerald Ford.